Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Performance Analysis

-\begin{IEEEproof} See Appendix C. \end{IEEEproof} Fig. \ref{fig:theorem1numvssim} illustrates the derived CCDF of $D(l_u)$ and its simulated value with $l_u=15\degree.$ This confirms the accuracy of the derived formula.
-The figure illustrates that adding more satellites leads to a smaller $D(l_u)$ statistically.
-Thanks to the deterministic structure of the deployment of satellites, for latitudes $l_{u}$ smaller than a threshold $L$, for $N_o$ and $N_s$ large enough, there exists a constant $d_c(l)\le \sqrt{r^2-e^2}$ such that $\bP[D(l_{u})>d]=1$ for all $d>d_c(l_{u})$.
-For instance when $N_o=30$ and $N_s=50,$ we have $\bP(D({l_{u}})>d_c(l_{u})) =0$ for $d_c(l)\approxeq 775 $km, e.g., the max distance is very likely to be less than $775$ km.
-This information is useful to establish the performance lower bound since it directly links to the maximum path loss of the downlink communications.
-The existence of such critical distance comes in contrast with other stochastic geometry models such as binomial, Poisson or Cox in \cite{9079921,9177073,9218989,10287559,choi2022analytical,choi2023Cox,10410220,10436110}.
+Thanks to the deterministic structure of the deployment of satellites, for latitudes $l_{u}$ smaller than a threshold $L$, for $N_o$ and $N_s$ large enough, there exists a constant $d_c(l)\le \sqrt{r^2-e^2}$ such that $\bP[r-e\leq D(l_{u})< d_c(l_u)]=1$.
+For instance, when $N_o=30$ and $N_s=50,$ we have $\bP(r-e\leq D({l_{u}})<d_c(l_{u})) =1$ with $d_c(l)\approxeq 775 $km, e.g., the association distance is for sure less than $775$ km.
+This property is useful to establish performance lower bounds since it directly links to the maximum path loss of the downlink communications.
+The existence of this critical distance comes from the fact that proposed network features regularly placed satellites with a rigid structure, in contrast to other models based on binomial, Poisson, or Cox point processes \cite{9079921,9177073,10410220,10436110,10557592,10703111,10771991}.
 Finding an explicit expression for $d_c(l)$ is left for future work.

+\begin{example} Suppose $\rho$ is irrational.
+Then, the dynamical system is ergodic and based on Theorem \ref{Theorem:0}, we have

+where the left-hand side is the time average of the association distance for a user and the right-hand side is its expectation w.r.t. the invariant distribution, that was obtained in Theorem \ref{Theorem:1}. \end{example}

-Now, we derive the total interference: the amount of signal plus interference powers experienced by the typical user. \begin{theorem} The Laplace transform of the total interference of the typical user is given by
+Now, we derive the total interference, namely the amount of signal-plus-interference powers seen by the typical user. \begin{theorem} The Laplace transform of the total interference of the typical user is given by

 where $c_{i,j}=\mathbbm{1}\left\{\frac{\vec{X}_{i,j}\cdot \vec{u}}{\|\vec{X}_{i,j}\|\|\vec{u}\|} \geqq \frac{e}{r}\right\}$ and

 \end{theorem}